 Currently, it only seems like drug traffickers are using heroin to mix IMF with.
 However, what’s going to happen when they decide to use a more powerful drug, such as crystal meth.
 Heroin is dangerous enough, especially for the users when they’re not expecting they increase potency.

-If you are going through a drug addiction, there is no better time than right now to reach out to us and talk about your drug addiction recovery options.
+If you are going through fentanyl addiction, there is no better time than right now to reach out to us and talk about your recovery options.
 We can help you through the detoxification process, help you manage your withdrawal symptoms and then help you get your life back on track with behavioral therapy.
 We won’t leave you in the dark, and you aren’t expected to do it alone.
 If you’re ready to talk about moving forward with your life, contact us at Shadow Mountain Recovery.